Impostors and Beasts

 The warnings of Jesus are echoed

 in Second Thessalonians.
-The Apostle Paul describes the coming “Man without
+The Apostle Paul describes the future Son of

-Law, the son of destruction.”
-This clever deceiver is inextricably linked to
+Destruction, the Man without Law.
+This clever deceiver is linked to the final apostasy

-the final apostasy that must precede the Day of the Lord.
-Satan will empower him
+that must precede the Day of the Lord.
+Satan will empower him with “signs

-with “signs and lying wonders” to seduce and hoodwink as many believers
+and lying wonders” to seduce and hoodwink as many believers as possible -

 The seductive words of this